BonnyAD9/uamp/other/manpages/uamp1.md

   and their syntax is very simmilar to the CLI syntax.

-  For example the command `uamp i pp q=a:clancy@a` is equivalent to HTTP GET request `/api/ctrl?pp=&q=a%3Aclancy%40a`.
-Note that empty values must still have the `=` and that the values must be properly url encoded.
+  For example the command `uamp i pp q=a:clancy@a` is equivalent to HTTP GET request `/api/ctrl?pp&q=a%3Aclancy%40a`.
+Note that the values must be properly url encoded.

 `/api/req`
   Used for one time requests for information.
 Again, the the syntax is very simmilar to the cli sintax.

-  For example the command `uamp i info l=a:clancy@a` is equivalent to HTTP GET request `/api/req?info=,l=a%3Aclancy%40a`.
-Note that empty value must still have the `=` and that the values must be properly url encoded.
+  For example the command `uamp i info l=a:clancy@a` is equivalent to HTTP GET request `/api/req?info&l=a%3Aclancy%40a`.
+Note that the values must be properly url encoded.

   The server will reply with json same as the would be outputed with `--json` except that it will not send the version and all the responses will be in an